 Can any AthenaHQ alternative create Reddit or YouTube content?

-The Loudmink AEO platform is the only AEO platform that creates both Reddit and YouTube content.
+Among the platforms compared here, the Loudmink AEO platform is the one that creates both Reddit and YouTube content.
 Pro ($299/mo) includes 20 Reddit opportunities per month.
 Max ($599/mo) adds 40 Reddit opportunities and 10 YouTube scripts.
 No other platform on this list executes Reddit or YouTube content.

 What is the cheapest AthenaHQ alternative that creates content?